time2fishman/password-validator/README.md

 1. Add and initialize state for your form.
 Your state should include `username`, `password`, `passwordConfirm`, and `valid` properties.
-1. Add a methods for handling each input's onChange event.
+1. Add a methods for handling each input's onChange event and set the value of each input to be what's currently stored in state.
 1. Add a method to handle the form submission.
 Remember to **prevent the default** behavior of a form being submitted.
 1. Display a message if the user's inputs are valid or invalid.